jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_chart_tablespace.md

-{% include note.html content="To switch between megabytes and rows, click the arrow next to the chart name." %}
+{% include tip.html content="The chart values can be displayed in megabytes or as the number of rows.
+Use the **Table Space** list to change the values displayed on the chart." %}

 {% include links.html %}